stanford-oval/cs224v-fall2021/hw1/README.md

 Each student should submit a pdf file and include the following:
 - The domain you chose
 - The accuracy of your model (from `./<DOMAIN>/eval/1.results`) and a screenshot of the tenserboard `almond/em/val` plot
-- At least five commands you've tried with the almond server log (copy from the tab running `run-almond.sh`).
+- At least five commands you've tried with their genie server log (copy from the tab running `run-genie.sh`).